shensquared/lyricstamp/README.md

 3. Click "Start Session" to begin timing

 ### Timing Page (`/timing`)
+1. **Simple Stamping**: Just click "Next" to stamp each line's timing while music plays
-1. **Music Control**: Use the Apple Music controls to manage playback
+2. **Music Control**: Use the Apple Music controls to manage playback
-2. **Timing**: Click "Start Timing" and press "Next" to add timestamps
+3. **Real-time Feedback**: See current line highlighted as you stamp it
-3. **Navigation**: Use arrow keys or buttons to move between lines
+4. **Navigation**: Use arrow keys or buttons to move between lines
-4. **AI Enhancements**: Use the "🤖 AI Enhancements" button to add romaji or translations
+5. **AI Enhancements**: Use the "🤖 AI Enhancements" button to add romaji or translations
-5. **Save**: Click "Save File" when done, or it will prompt you at the last line
+6. **Save**: Click "Save File" when done, or it will prompt you at the last line

 ### Display Page (`/display`)
 1. **Auto-load**: Automatically loads lyrics file matching current song